-As with Section 5307, some Section 5310 funding is available to MTA/CART directly through the Nashua Urbanized Area (\$81,931 in FFY2022), while an additional amount is allocated to the RCC region by the NH Department of Transportation.
+As with Section 5307, some Section 5310 funding is available to MTA/CART directly through the Nashua Urbanized Area (\$81,931 in FFY2022), while an additional amount is allocated to the RCC region by the NH Department of Transportation (\$383,508 in FFY2022).
 These funds support a wide range of services in the RCC region including:

-MTA/CART/RNMOW nutrition shuttles in Derry and Londonderry
+- MTA/CART/RNMOW nutrition shuttles in Derry and Londonderry

-- MTA Goffstown Shuttle - MTA Hooksett Shuttle - MTA New Boston Shuttle - RNMOW nutrition shuttle to the Vic Geary Center in Plaistow - The Caregivers volunteer recruitment and management - Easter Seals NH regional call center operations - Demand-Response transportation for seniors through Title IIIB and RCC 5310 purchase of service
+- MTA Goffstown Shuttle

+- MTA Hooksett Shuttle

+- MTA New Boston Shuttle

+- RNMOW nutrition shuttle to the Vic Geary Center in Plaistow - The Caregivers volunteer recruitment and management - Easter Seals NH regional call center operations

-NHDOT also manages a third pool of Section 5310 funding used only for vehicle replacement and requires that applicants participate in regional coordination efforts where they exist.
+NHDOT also manages a third pool of Section 5310 funding used only for vehicle replacement, and requires that applicants participate in regional coordination efforts where they exist.
 Multiple agencies in the region have used Section 5310 capital grants to purchase vehicles.